Drakkashi/AINE/README.md

 It has been a challenge to design an Engine with a low entry berrier and learning curve, while also supplying functions for advanced usage.

+# Getting started

+See the Wiki on how to get started, in addition to examples on how to make several more common interactions for your game.

 # References

 See <http://www.drakkashi.com/aine/references.php> for AINE Language References